Last Updated on April 1, 2026

 Step3.
 Parameters set-up

-Things to consider under this step include adjustment of trade size, risk management and synchronization.
+Things to consider under this step include adjustment of trade size, risk management, and synchronization.
 You can adjust your trade size to suit your risk tolerance.
 This is usually set as a fraction of the signal provider’s trade size.
-Options for risk management on MT4 and MT5 copy trading include maximum drawdown, stop-loss levels and limits on number of trade to copy.
+Options for risk management on MT4 and MT5 copy trading include maximum drawdown, stop-loss levels, and limits on the number of trades to copy.
 For account synchronization, it allows your account to be synchronized with the account of a signal provider so that the trading activities of the signal provider can be opened in your own account.

 Step4.
 Execute and Monitor